| +Home | Museum | Articles | Advertising | Links | EMail Me |

 Cassette tape drive and 21-column 160LPM drum printer.
 Based on architecture

-circuit technology, with Wang's first use of solid state (Intel 2102
+circuit technology, with Wang's first use of solid state RAM (Intel 2102

-1Kx1 bit RAM) memory instead of magnetic core.
-Utilizes ferrite transformer
+1024x1 bit RAM) memory instead of magnetic core.
+Utilizes wire-rope magnetic

 Wang's last generation of desktop calculators.
 Very similar